BIOL3111MtA2024/plastic_degrade/Output/PLASTIC_20241203_ReportDraft.md

 - Some microbes thrive by utilizing bio-MPs as a carbon source, promoting their growth [@shi_microplastic_2022].
 - Other microbes struggle due to nutrient scarcity, potentially leading to inhibited growth or death [@shi_microplastic_2022].

-Possible explanation for more growth in 15 degrees: Samples were taken from the swan pond near the end of September, when the pond's microbial community had likely adjusted to temperatures near 15 degrees Celsius.
+Possible explanation for more growth at 15 degrees Celsius: Samples were taken from the swan pond near the end of September, when the pond's microbial community may have adjusted to temperatures near 15 degrees Celsius.